gadget-framework/gadget2/docs/userguide.md

 This is the maximum number of Gadget model runs that the BFGS algorithm will use to try to find the best solution.
-If this number is exceeded, Gadget will select the best point found so far, and accept this as the ’solution’, even though it has not met the convergence criteria.
+If this number is exceeded, Gadget will select the best point found so far, and accept this as the 'solution', even though it has not met the convergence criteria.
 A warning that Gadget has stopped without finding a solution that meets the convergence criteria will be printed.

 #### bfgseps

-This is the criteria for halting the BFGS algorithm at a minimum, and accepting the current point as the ’solution’.
-The algorithm has ”converged” if the magnitude of the gradient vector is less than bfgseps.
+This is the criteria for halting the BFGS algorithm at a minimum, and accepting the current point as the 'solution'.
+The algorithm has "converged" if the magnitude of the gradient vector is less than bfgseps.
 Lower values of bfgseps will give a better estimate of the minimum, at the cost of a considerably increased running time.
 At the true minimum, the magnitude of the gradient vector will be zero, since